Mantas-2155X/KK_CrossEye/README.md

 To see the 3D effect you need to cross your eyes (imagine taking your finger and putting it very close to your face) by crossing your eyes, try to move both images into one center image.
 You should see 3D if you do it correctly.

-Here's a random youtube video which explains how to do it fast and easy: https://www.youtube.com/watch?v=yNpIDSqTJ_Y
+Here's a random youtube video which explains **how to cross your eyes**: https://www.youtube.com/watch?v=yNpIDSqTJ_Y

 **Please don't ruin your eyes and don't play with this without breaks, I recommend breaks every 2 minutes for at least 15 seconds.**